CMCD1996/Portfolio/literature.md

 title: Literature
 ---

 Literature lists books read from January 2021 onwards outlining current reading, favourites, and completed loosely organised by genre.
-Books re-read are subsequently re-listed and re-itemized.
+Books read again are not relisted but accounted for in reading statistics and KPIs.

 ## **Currently Reading**